ShadowJonathan/Tumult/concept/formats.md

 "Mutability" hereby refers to the fact that any object in these categories can be *replaced* by a more "complete", "latest" or "correct" version.

-Thus a "Mutable" object can either be replaced by an Immutable version, or eventually become obsolete by completeness of data in other objects.
+Thus a "Mutable" object can either be replaced by an Immutable or another Mutable version, or eventually become obsolete by completeness of data in other objects.

 #### Processed vs Derivative